manriif/supabase-edge-functions-kt/README.md

 This keyword ensures proper resolution of js files among all included projects and depending on the call site.

+Note that this functionality relies on `import_map.json` and it is your responsibility to hand-write these rules in case you have disabled the import map task.

 </details>

 <details>
-<summary>Import an exported Kotlin function into a JavaScript file</summary>
+<summary>Import an exported Kotlin function into a JavaScript file</summary><br>

 ```javascript
 // src/jsMain/js/bonjour.js